The Cedar School

 Kier & Education Funding Agency

 The school is a community of learners that work in open partnership to meet the educational, physical and health needs of their children.
-The design seeks to align with the school’s educational vision and wonderfully positive ‘I can’ culture.
+The design aligned with the school’s educational vision and wonderfully positive ‘I can’ culture.

-The school occupies a secluded, leafy site off Redbridge Lane which is characterised by a variety of mature trees.
-The existing premises are a single storey building and the need for upgrade and replacement is apparent throughout.
-The project includes the demolition of the old premises and a complete rebuild.
-The design responds to the school’s specific requirements, whilst ensuring the tight budget set by the EFA and PSBP is met.
+The project included the demolition of the old premises and a complete rebuild.
+The design responded to the school’s specific requirements, whilst ensuring the tight budget set by the EFA and PSBP is met.

 Photography by Simon Kennedy